maiz-an/AutoDriveFetch/README.md

 During the first run:

 1. A new CMD window will open
-2. It will ask you to login using your Google account
+2. It will ask you to log in using your Google account
 3. Your browser will open automatically
 4. Sign in to the Google Drive account where backups should be stored
-5. After successful login, you will see a confirmation message
+5. After a successful login, you will see a confirmation message

 <img width="300" height="388" alt="Login Success" src="https://github.com/user-attachments/assets/e0f83a1b-1ad3-4563-83c7-5d79e11a32b9" />